-It's been a while now since this movie came out, and the sequel is now coming, so I guess it's as good a time as any to take a look back at this movie.
+It's been a while now since this movie came out, and the sequel is now coming, so I guess it's as good a time as any to take a look back at it.
 And, now that I do...
-I find myself wondering why that movie got all that attention and success.
+I find myself wondering why it got all that attention and success.

 I mean, seriously; putting aside the rather poor special effects, this movie features both Too Dumb to Live characters whose stupidity causes the accident in the first place and a genetically engineered dinosaur; both things that wouldn't be out of place in one of those Scifi movies like Sharktopus or Mega-Shark vs Giant Octopus.

 Not to mention that while the humans are unrealistically dumb, the dinosaur is unrealistically smart.
 I mean, seriously, I know It Can Think applies here, but that thing figured out it was under surveillance by thermal camera and that it had a tracking device?!
 Despite being only a few years old at best?
 Screw being smarter than the average animal, a human being wouldn't be able to figure that out in the same situation!

 The only redeeming factor I can think of is the final showdown between I-Rex, T-Rex and Raptor, which I still think was awesome.
 But aside from that specific part, that movie was forgettable at best and stupid at worse.
 Why it gets so much praise elludes me.

 Alright, I'm probably one of the few people who's going to say this, but I prefer the other sequels.
 Horrifying, I know, right?
 But at least they had actual characters, even if most of them were ridiculously cliched.
 The characters here are so flat its barely believable.

 Oh, and I'm not a fan of Chris Pratt.
 He's okay, but he's basically just playing Chris Pratt.